 - Large increase in tuition or living expenses

-To begin the process of applying for economic hardship employment, you will need the following documents:
+To begin the process for applying for Economic Hardship employment, you will need the following:

-- Passport: Copy of identity page, showing the expiration date for the applicant
+- Clear copy of passport identity page showing expiration date

-- Economic need documentation Write a letter to USCIS requesting the work authorization and detailing the reasons why you must work.
+- Economic need documentation.
+The applicant must write a letter to USCIS requesting the work authorization and detailing the reasons work is needed.
 Include in the letter a list of assets and expenses for the next year.
 OIE recommends creating a budget spreadsheet.

 - Letter from the sponsor